WinterAxis/ESV-MD-Bible/The_Bible_esv/28_Hosea/Hos_7.md

 Although I trained and strengthened their arms, yet they devise evil against me.

 ###### 16
 They return, but not upward; they are like a treacherous bow; their princes shall fall by the sword because of the insolence of their tongue.
-This shall be their derision in the land of Egypt. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+This shall be their derision in the land of Egypt.

 ***